 Three Townsend brothers John, Henry, and Richard arrived in Oyster Bay, Long Island, New York in the 1600s.
 No father has been identified and where the brothers came from is not known.

-The Memorial of John, Henry, and Richard TOWNSEND, and their descendants, New York, 1865, W. A. Townsend, Publisher commonly known as the TM is a key publication for this family group.
+The Memorial of John, Henry, and Richard TOWNSEND, and their descendants, New York, 1865, W. A. Townsend, publisher commonly known as the TM is a key publication for this family group.
 The Society is continually updating this work and drawing descendant lines down to the early 20th century.
-A recent version is available as an FTM file in the Download Area under Members Only then Category – Oyster Bay Townsend Memorial.
+The original is available as an FTM file in the Download Area under Members Only then Category – Oyster Bay Townsend Memorial.

-There is a substantial amount of information in various forms on the Townsend Family Group – check the
+There is a substantial amount of information in various forms on this Townsend group – check the